Saving Your Texas Driver's License

 At the ALR hearing, the hearing officer will listen to evidence regarding the cause for stopping you.
 Your attorney can ask to have evidence suppressed if the stop or seizure you were subjected to was illegal.

 If you refused your BAC or breathalyzer test at the scene, your attorney will raise questions about whether you were fully informed about the consequences of refusal and your rights under the law.
 Because they are administrative, not judicial in nature, you do not have the protection against self-incrimination at an ALR hearing.
 A slip of the tongue or a misinterpreted answer can have lasting effects for you.
-Having a lawyer to speak on your behalf with precision and experience is an invaluable resource.
+Having a Dallas DWI attorney to speak on your behalf with precision and experience is an invaluable resource.

-Contact our Dallas law office to learn more about saving your driver's license from being suspended or revoked, and what to do if you have been charged with DWI.
+Contact our Dallas law office to learn more about saving your driver's license from being suspended or revoked and what to do if you have been charged with DWI.
 Schedule your free consultation today.